The National Physician Database (NPDB) was established in 1987 by the deputy ministers of health and transferred to CIHI in 1995.

 This database contains:

 - Socio-demographic, payment and service utilization data of physicians

 - Service utilization data, by age group and sex, of physicians’ patients

 - Physician payment information at the individual, specialty and aggregate level

 CIHI ensures that quality of information in our data holdings is suited to its intended uses and that data users are provided with accurate information about data quality.
-Read more about our Data Quality Enhancement Program.
+Read more about our Data and Information Quality Program.